- Approximately 170,000 car accidents involve pregnant women across the United States every year.

 - Insurance companies are aware pregnancy-related injury bills can be very high, but they will try to avoid or minimize the amount they must pay.

-- Working with an experienced personal injury attorney is the best way to ensure you receive compensation for both physical and emotional harm.
+- Working with a car accident lawyer is the best way to ensure you receive compensation for both physical and emotional harm.

 - In Georgia, a wrongful death case may be applicable if the death occurred to an unborn child that was “quick,” meaning the mother could feel the baby moving inside her womb before the accident.